 Resignation without Good Reason; Termination for Cause.
 If the NEO's employment is terminated by the Company for "cause" or the NEO resigns without "good reason" (as such terms are defined in the employment agreements), then the Company's only obligation will be to pay all compensation and benefits accrued through the date of termination.
-Mr. Comps will also receive payment for any accrued earned time off.
+Mr. Comps will also receive payment for any accrued earned time off

 Termination without Cause.
-If the NEO's employment is terminated by the Company without cause, or if the NEO's employment terminates in connection with the Company's failure to renew the employment agreement, then, subject to the conditions of his employment agreement, the NEO will be entitled to receive: (i) continued payment of his then current base salary for the Williams Severance Period or Christel Severance Period, as applicable, or, in the case of Mr. Comps, twelve months; (ii) an amount equal to the greater of the annual incentive payment that he would have earned for the year of termination if his employment had not terminated or the most recent annual incentive payment earned by him prior to his termination (the "Most Recent Earned Annual Incentive Payment"), in the case of Messrs.
-Williams and Christel, or an amount equal to the Most Recent Earned Annual Incentive Payment, in the case of Mr. Comps, payable during the respective severance period; and (iii) continued provision of certain benefits provided in the employment agreement for the Williams Severance Period or Christel Severance Period, as applicable, or, in the case of Mr. Comps, six months.
+If the NEO's employment is terminated by the Company without cause, or if the NEO's employment terminates in connection with the Company's failure to renew the employment agreement, then, subject to the conditions of his employment agreement, the NEO will be entitled to receive: (i) continued payment of his then current base salary for the Williams Severance Period or Christel Severance Period, as applicable, or, in the case of Mr. Comps, twelve months; (ii) an amount equal to the greater of the annual incentive payment that he would have earned for the year of termination if his employment had not terminated or the most recent annual incentive payment earned by him prior to his termination (the "Most Recent Earned Annual Incentive Payment"), in the case of Mrs. Comps, payable during the respective severance period; and (iii) continued provision of certain benefits provided in the employment agreement for the Williams Severance Period or Christel Severance Period, as applicable, or, in the case of Mr. Comps, six months.